 Partnerships for Early Childhood Curriculum Development: Readiness through Integrative Science & Engineering (RISE).
-Inter-university partnership to study and develop effective classroom curricula for DLL preschool children with elements of early science, technology, and engineering learning and home-school connections.
+Funded by the National Science Foundation (NSF), RISE is an inter-university research and development partnership to co-construct with teachers, parents, and researchers effective classroom curriculum for early science, technology, and engineering learning for dual language learners.
 PI: Kimberly Brenneman.

-Supports for Science and Mathematics Learning in Pre-Kindergarten Dual Language Learners: Designing a Professional Development System (SciMath-DLL).
-Designs and tests professional development integrating high-quality math and science instruction with supports for preschool dual language learners (DLLs) partnering with Elizabeth, Long Branch, and Union City schools.
+Part 1: Supports for Science and Mathematics Learning in Pre-Kindergarten Dual Language Learners: Designing a Professional Development System (SciMath-DLL).
+With funding from the NSF, SciMath-DLL designs and tests professional development integrating high-quality math and science instruction with supports for preschool dual language learners (DLLs) partnering with Elizabeth, Long Branch, and Union City schools.
 PI: Kimberly Brenneman.

 The Math and Science Story Time (MASST) Program.
 Provides preschool-age children from New Brunswick the opportunity to participate in eight Spanish-English bilingual math and science story and activity sessions at the public library.
 PI: Alissa Lange.

 Early Childhood Education in the Context of Mathematics, Science, and Literacy.
-Will develop a core curriculum and accompanying formative evaluation designed to increase opportunities to learn significant science, technology, engineering, and mathematics content.
+With funding from the NSF, will develop an interdisciplinary curriculum and accompanying formative evaluation designed to increase opportunities to learn significant science and mathematics content.
 PI: Kimberly Brenneman.

 Early Learning Scale.
 Systematic assessment for preschool and kindergarten children designed for teachers to assess children's progress toward learning standards.
-It is currently implemented in districts in New Jersey, all schools in West Virginia and elsewhere throughout the country.
-PI: Shannon Riley-Ayers
+It is currently implemented in districts in New Jersey, all preschools in West Virginia and elsewhere throughout the country and internationally at a program in China.
+PI: Shannon Riley-Ayers.